She looks serene but she's about to erupt.

 Anti-Mafia prosecutor Pietro Grasso said at a press conference that, “While the 2006 operation had brought Cosa Nostra to its knees, Perseus prevented it from rearing its head again.”
 Meanwhile Denaro, who is sometimes described as a playboy and is famous enough to have earned a L’Espresso cover and an infamous Warhol-style tribute from an anonymous Italian graffiti artist, remains at large.

-85 year-old former pin-up queen Bettie Page was hospitalized in Los Angeles this week after a heart attack.
-Her condition has been described as “critically ill."
-Page is an icon who rose to fame as an erotic model during the 1950s.
-She posed for scores of magazines, and also appeared in more than fifty short films.
+85 year-old former pin-up queen Bettie Page was hospitalized in Los Angeles this week after a heart attack and is critically ill.
+Page rose to fame as an erotic model during the 1950s, posing for scores of magazines, and appearing in more than fifty short films.
 She worked extensively with sister and brother publicity team Paula and Irving Klaw, who sold Page’s material from their firm Movie Star News.
 In 1955, Irving Klaw came under investigation during the U.S. Senate’s Kefauver Hearings, which were a politically motivated attempt to draw a link between pornography and juvenile delinquency.
 Under pressure, Klaw shuttered Movie Star News, and Page’s modeling career ended.

 Page dropped from public view, spent time as Christian missionary, and married twice more (she had wed and divorced twice already).
 In 1979, Hollywood’s Belier Press reprinted some Page photos from private camera club sessions for which she had posed in 1950.
 The shots rekindled interest in Page, and in time a full-blown web-cult formed.
 In 2005 a motion picture entitled The Notorious Bettie Page was released by HBO with Gretchen Mol in the lead role.
 The film received wide acclaim, and further cemented Page’s legacy.